to get web components working include the component library

 var editor = mod['web-editor'];

-var editor2 = mod.test;
+var editor2 = mod.myEditor;

-many of the official components, at this time, require some boiler plate code, mainly small dependencies.
+Many of the official components, at this time, require some boiler plate code, mainly small dependencies.

-adding the init search parameter automatically sets up the default boilerplate, which for most of the official
+search parameter automatically sets up the default boilerplate, which for most of the official

 components is all that is required.

-the code for the log-mod component, note
+The code for a component, note :

 var obj = {